jactor-rises/jactor-modules/docs/generated/README.md

 ### Folder for generatede html for github pages

-The content of this folder is the generated html which are done each night.
+The content of this folder is for the folders of automated generated html.